sleepymalc/pbb.wtf/content/posts/VSCode-LaTeX-Inkscape/index.md

 ### HyperSnips

+If you look around in the VS Code extension marketplace to find UltiSnips' equivalence, you probably will find [Vsnips](https://marketplace.visualstudio.com/items?itemName=corvofeng.Vsnips).
+But I'm not sure why this is the case, I can't figure out how to set it up properly.
+Hence, I find another alternative, which is [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips).
+Please first download [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips).
+Now, just follow the instruction, copy [latex.hsnips](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/Snippets/latex.hsnips) into `$HOME/Library/Application Support/Code/User/hsnips/`, and you're good to go!

+To modify this file, you can either go to this file in your finder or use VSCode built-in command function.
+For command function,

+1. Press `shift+cmd+space` to type in some command to VS Code.
+2. Type `>HyperSnips: Open Snippet File`
+3. Choose `latex.hsnips`

+After doing this, you're all set.
+But a big question is, what exactly is a snippet?

 #### Snippets

 A snippet is a short reusable piece of text that can be triggered by some other text.
 For example, when I type `dm`, the word `dm` will be expanded to a math environment: